‘What If We Lived In Two Houses?’ Talking Kids Through Divorce

 Don’t fear the tremendous feelings or the “pajama truth-bomb.”
 Youngsters should speak about a separation — even when it could be painful for adults to pay attention.

-Make sure your youngsters understand that now not the entirety will exchange.
-Keep exercises, and toys, consistent even though they’re traveling from one home to another.
+Make sure your youngsters understand that now, not the entirety will exchange.
+Keep exercises and toys consistent even though they’re traveling from one home to another.

 Look back together on the good recollections.